Investing term

 Net income ÷ shares outstanding.
 The 'per-share slice' of the company's profit.

-Earnings per share (EPS) is a company's net income divided by its number of shares — the slice of profit attributable to each share.
-It's the headline number markets react to each quarter and the denominator's partner in the P/E ratio.
-Watch for share buybacks, which can lift EPS by shrinking the share count even when total profit is flat.
+Earnings per share (EPS) is a company's net income divided by its number of shares outstanding — the slice of profit attributable to each share.
+If a company earns $100M and has 50M shares, its EPS is $2.
+It's the headline number markets react to each quarter and the earnings figure in the price-to-earnings ratio.

 For example